EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 This example will consider the following question:

-Consider one point particle with constant total energy, E, somewhere in a cubic container of side length $l$, experiencing elastic collisions with the container walls.
-If a circular hole of radius $R < l/2$ is suddenly removed from the center of one of the cube faces, what is the probability that the particle is still inside the cube at time $t$?
-In other words, what is the survival probability, $S(t)$ for our particle?
+Consider one point particle with constant total energy, E, somewhere in a cubic container of side length $$l$$, experiencing elastic collisions with the container walls.
+If a circular hole of radius $$R < l/2$$ is suddenly removed from the center of one of the cube faces, what is the probability that the particle is still inside the cube at time $$t$$?
+In other words, what is the survival probability, $$S(t)$$ for our particle?

 To solve this problem: